 As explained above, delafloxacin has structural attributes that confer activity at low pH.
 This has been demonstrated in a series of studies comparing its activity with other fluoroquinolones in media at different pH levels.
-Against S. aureus ATCC25923, delafloxacin MIC was 5 log2 dilutions lower at pH 5.5 (0.00003 mg/L) than at pH 7.4 (0.001 mg/L) while moxifloxacin MIC was 2 log2 dilutions higher at pH 5.5 (0.125 mg/L) than at pH 7.4 (0.03 mg/L).
+Against S. aureus ATCC25923, delafloxacin MIC was 5 log, dilutions lower at pH 5.5 (0.00003 mg/L) than at pH 7.4 (0.001 mg/L), whereas moxifloxacin MIC was 2 log, dilutions higher at pH 5.5 (0.125 mg/L) than at pH 7.4 (0.03 mg/L).
 Similar observations were made in a series of clinical isolates [32].
-Another study examined the in vitro activity of delafloxacin and ciprofloxacin at pH values ranging from 6-8 [38].
+Another study examined the in vitro activity of delafloxacin and ciprofloxacin at pH values ranging from 6 to 8 [37].
 Variable MICs reported for delafloxacin against MRSA strain W44 at pH values of 6, 7, and 8 were 0.006 mg/L, 0.05 mg/L, and 0.2 mg/L, respectively.
-Also, time-kill experiments against MRSA W44 that evaluated delafloxacin across the pH range at concentrations of 0.025 mg/L and 0.1 mg/L (i.e., half and two times the MIC at pH 7) showed bactericidal activity at both pH 6 and 7, but not at pH 8.
+Also, timekill experiments against MRSA W44 that evaluated delafloxacin across the pH range at concentrations of 0.025 mg/L and 0.1 mg/L (ie, half and 2 times the MIC at pH 7) showed bactericidal activity at both pH 6 and 7 but not at pH 8.
 Accumulation of delafloxacin within MRSA W44 was also pH dependent, being highest at pH 6 and lowest at pH 8.

-An early study that evaluated the in vitro activity of delafloxacin against a panel of fluoroguinolones including trovafloxacin, levofloxacin, and ciprofloxacin demonstrated its activity against multiple guinolone-susceptible pathogens [36].
-Activity against 7 guinolone-susceptible Enterobacteriaceae was comparable with that of other fluoroquinolones.
-Delafloxacin was more active than the other agents against fastidious Gram-negative pathogens including Haemophilus influenzae, Moraxella catarrhalis, Neisseria gonorrhoeae, and Legionella spp. and other Gramnegative pathogens such as Pseudomonas aeruginosa and Helicobacter pylori.
-Delafloxacin was more potent than trovafloxacin and levofloxacin against multidrug-resistant S. pneumoniae (including isolates resistant to penicillin and macrolides) and H. influenzae (including β-lactamresistant isolates).
-A subsequent study that included an expanded panel of comparators including moxifloxacin, gatifloxacin, and gemifloxacin in addition to trovafloxacin, levofloxacin, and ciprofloxacin reported that delafloxacin was more active against guinolone-susceptible and resistant Gram-positive pathogens, but was equipotent against guinolone-susceptible, nonfermentative Gram-negative pathogens [39].
+An early study that evaluated the in vitro activity of delafloxacin against a panel of fluoroquinolones including trovafloxacin, levofloxacin, and ciprofloxacin demonstrated its activity against multiple quinolone-susceptible pathogens [35].
+Activity against 7 quinolone-susceptible Enterobacteriaceae was comparable with that of other fluoroquinolones.
+Delafloxacin was more active than the other agents against fastidious Gram-negative pathogens including Haemophilus influenzae, Moraxella catarrhalis, Neisseria gonorrhoeae, and Legionella spp. and other Gram-negative pathogens such as P. aeruginosa and Helicobacter pylori.
+Delafloxacin was more potent than trovafloxacin and levofloxacin against multidrug-resistant Streptococcus pneumoniae (including isolates resistant to penicillin and macrolides) and H. influenzae (including β -lactam-resistant isolates).
+A subsequent study that included an expanded panel of comparators including moxifloxacin, gatifloxacin, and gemifloxacin in addition to trovafloxacin, levofloxacin, and ciprofloxacin reported that delafloxacin was more active against quinolone-susceptible and -resistant Gram-positive pathogens but was equipotent against quinolone-susceptible, nonfermentative Gram-negative pathogens [38].
 This study also reported that delafloxacin was bactericidal against quinolone-resistant strains of E. coli within 6 h, S. aureus within 10 h, and S. pneumoniae by 24 h.